FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:3px;border:none;color: grey;background-color:grey; " />

 Edges represent passive elements in the system.
 This is the basis for the components like Buffer, Conveyor, Fleet, etc. Every edge has a unique identifier named `id` and maintains references to a source node `src_node` and a destination node `dest_node`.
+There can only be one source node and one destination node for an edge.
 Edge acts as a conntction between these two nodes and facilitates the movement of items between the nodes.